Understanding and Controlling Repetition Neurons and Induction Heads in In-Context Learning: Related Work

 \subsection{Induction heads for pattern matching}

 To pinpoint the specific attention heads that drive in-context pattern matching, we adopt a purely task-agnostic, prefix-matching probe.
-Initially, \citet{elhage2021mathematical} introduced the concept of induction heads, which refers to attention heads that have the ability to capture previous context by prefix-matching and copying mechanism.
+Initially, \citet{elhage2021mathematical} introduced the concept of induction heads, which refers to attention heads that have the ability to capture previous context by prefix-matching and copying mechanisms.
 Later on, \citet{olsson2022incontextlearninginductionheads} showed that these heads emerge abruptly during an induction‑bump phase early in training and that ablating them wipes out most in‑context learning.
-Follow this work, \citet{bansal-etal-2023-rethinking} found that when pruning heads in ascending order of their copying scores, the total copying capacity falls off almost linearly from the very first heads removed.
+Following this work, \citet{bansal-etal-2023-rethinking} found that when pruning heads in ascending order of their copying scores, the total copying capacity falls off almost linearly from the first heads removed.
 It suggests that copying ability is distributed across nearly all heads.
 Therefore, we argue that a high prefix-matching score alone robustly flags “induction heads,” while the complementary copying measure does not distinguish them as cleanly.
-This feature is exactly the same as the \citet{crosbie-shutova-2025-induction} experiment.
+This feature is identical to the \citet{crosbie-shutova-2025-induction} experiment.